hype-development/.github/profile/README.md

 <h1 align="center">Welcome to <strong>HypeDevelopment</strong> 👋</h1>

 <p align="center">
-We're a team of passionate developers dedicated to creating high-quality Minecraft assets that make your server shine.
-Whether you're looking for free tools or premium plugins, we've got you covered with solutions designed for modern Minecraft.
+HypeDevelopment creates high-quality Minecraft assets designed to enhance servers and gameplay experiences.
+From free tools to premium plugins, we deliver innovative solutions built with precision and creativity.
 </p>

 ---